underluns/terminalis/README.md

 ## Installation

-Download the project repository to any folder of your choice, for example to `~/.bash/`, using this command:
+Download this project repository to any folder of your choice, for example to `~/.bash/`, by executing commands:
 ```sh
 git clone https://gitlab.com/underluns/terminalis.git ~/.bash/terminalis
 ```